Algebro-geometrical orientifolds and IR dualities: Conclusion

 \section{Conclusion}

-Orinetifold projections give the opportunity of new possibilities to the creation of field theory models from string background called unoriented models \cite{Dudas:2006bj}.
+Orientifold projections give the opportunity of new possibilities to the creation of field theory models from string background called unoriented models \cite{Dudas:2006bj}.
 The appellation "unoriented" is mainly due to the action of the orientifold map on the string oscillators: the involution makes oriented string unoriented one and a Chan-Paton like analysis suggests the possibility of new gauge group like $SO(N)$ and $Sp(2N)$.
 However, orientifold behaviour is inferred by comparison with the flat-space behavior but, probably, orientifold have an intrinsic non-perturbative nature \cite{Cordova:2019cvf}.
-This is also suggested by a recent interesting new feature proposed in \cite{2020in} and expanded in \cite{2022su}: the so-called III scenario.
-What happens is that a theory after a III scenario orientifold shares the same $R$-charges, central charge and superconformal index of another orientifolded theory coming from a I scenario orientifold.
-The crucial point is that these physical quantities are the same not only in the large $N$ limit but for every $N$ \cite{2020in},\cite{2022su}: this is a non-perturbative effect.
+This is also suggested by a recent interesting new feature proposed in \cite{2020in} and expanded in \cite{2022su}: the so-called scenario III.
+What happens is that a theory after a scenario III orientifold shares the same $R$-charges, central charge and superconformal index of another orientifolded theory coming from a scenario I orientifold.
+The crucial point is that these physical quantities are the same not only in the large $N$ limit but for every $N$ \cite{2020in,2022su}: this is a non-perturbative effect.
 Since the physical quantities are the same in the IR we refer to these theories as IR duals and, since in the geometrical engineering the field theory depends on the geometry of the CY cone, these two orientifolded theories can be considered to have the same CY cone geometry.
 This means that a changing in the geometry of the cone has to happen due to the orientifold action.
 The change, due to the orientifold, can be traced back to the equations that describe the algebraic CY varieties and we require the matching between these sets of equations.
 In this sense the orientifold has an algebro-geometrical interpretation as a morphism between algebraic varieties given locally by polynomials.
-This interpretation has as its guiding idea the flop transition and the other geometrical changing in string theory compactifications \cite{Greene:1996cy},\cite{Aspinwall:1993nu},\cite{Greene:1995hu},\cite{Witten:1993yc}.
+This interpretation has as its guiding idea the flop transition and the other geometrical changing in string theory compactifications \cite{Greene:1996cy,Aspinwall:1993nu,Greene:1995hu,Witten:1993yc}.
 The properties and a more deep understanding of this interpretation, such as the answers to the questions: "Are orientifold regular maps or rational maps?
 Are they biregular or birational?" could be fertile ground for future works.
 We stress that if orientifold are such kind of maps for the CY cones they open the door to the use of the theory of category with orientifold as morphisms and field theory as objects.
-Therefore, orientifold act both on string states and on the geometry of the space-time. \\ From the requirement of the matching between these sets of equations describing the CY cone of the two theories and using some tools of algebraic geometry and toric geometry, reported in \ref{2}, we infer the existence of relevant operators that deform the initial CFT triggering an RG flow.
-The flow could be described using a holographic dual, whose toy model is presented in \ref{4}, but the prohibitive Kaluza-Klein reduction on the base of a generic CY cones makes difficult the explicit construction.
-Moreover, due to the intrisic non-perturbative nature of orientifold, this supergravity dual is expected to be only an effective description that must necessarily be uplifted in full string theory.
+Therefore, orientifold acts both on string states and on the geometry of the space-time.